 virtual_mailbox_maps = hash:/etc/postfix/virtual_mailbox_maps

-By listing an account in this file you are also telling Postfix that this is a legitimate, real email account on this server and so mail for it should be accepted.
-If a virtual account is not listed in the virtual_mailbox_maps file Postfix will reject mail for it out of hand (except for virtual alisases, see later).
+virtual_mailbox_maps file, Postfix will reject mail for it out of hand (except for virtual alisases, see later).
 The format is the same as all Postfix maps files: There is a one-to-one mapping with keys on the left hand side (LHS) and lookups on the right hand side (RHS).
 In this particular instance you list the email address on the LHS and the relative path on the RHS.

-So mail for firstname.lastname@example.org will go to the subdirectory ‘mail/maildir’ in the folder stuffandstuff.com.
-Mail for firstname.lastname@example.org will go to the subdirectory ‘me/maildir’ inside the folder mystuff.org.
+So mail for firstname.lastname@example.org will go to the subdirectory ‘mail/maildir’ in the folder ‘acorp.com’.
+Mail for email@example.com will go to the subdirectory ‘webmaster/maildir’ inside the folder ‘bcorp.com’.
 The paths are relative to the setting

 The ‘maps’ format is the most basic form of database that Postfix uses.
 The disadvantage is that it doesn’t scale well: Having to manually maintain thousands of users in a text file sounds like a job from hell.
 The advantage is the simplicity: It doesn’t require sysadmin skills to add a user.
-Whenever you create or edit a maps format file, you should run the command postmap on it.
-This will create a similarly named file in the same directory only with a .db suffix.
+Whenever I create or edit a maps format file, I follow up by running the command

 I want to mention two things about the paths listed in the

 maildir as an additional subdirectory is a concession to Dovecot which prefers to have an account home (‘mail’ and ‘me’ respectively) and keep the actual mail in a folder below that ‘home’.
 Your MDA may expect something else but if you expect to use Dovecot it’s not a bad idea to follow this example.

 virtual_mailbox_base, virtual_uid_maps and virtual_gid_maps